Venkatesh188/docforge/README.md

 You can customize the document generation by modifying the prompt templates in the `prompts/` directory.

 ### Storage Configuration
-DocForge uses local file storage by default.
+DocForge-ai uses local file storage by default.
 All data is stored in:
 - `storage/projects/` - Project metadata (JSON files) - Created automatically when first generating documents
 - `storage/documents/` - Document metadata (JSON files) - Created automatically when first generating documents
 - `generated-docs/` - Generated markdown files organized by project - Created during initialization